flatsurf/surface-dynamics/doc/source/demo_interval_exchanges.rst

 Other features
 --------------

-This short tour did not exhaust all the possibilities of ``surface_dynamics``, in particular
+This short tour did not exhaust all the possibilities of ``surface-dynamics``, in particular

 - iet statistics :mod:`~surface_dynamics.interval_exchanges.integer_iet`